pivotal/docs-tap/getting-started/run-spring-boot-native-images.hbs.md

 ### <a id="register-in-ui"></a> Register the app in the UI

-The previous steps help App Live View to detect your app, but it still won’t show in the UI.
+The previous steps help Application Live View to detect your app, but it still won’t show in the UI until you register the app.

 To register the app in the UI, you must: